cerc-io/stack-orchestrator/stacks/laconicd/README.md

 ```
 $ laconic-so build-containers --include cerc/laconicd
 ```
-This should create a container with tag `cerc/watcher-mobymask` in the local image registry.
+This should create a container with tag `cerc/laconicd` in the local image registry.
 ## Deploy the stack
-First the watcher database has to be initialized.
-Start only the watcher-db service:
 ```
 $ laconic-so deploy-system --include fixturenet-laconicd up
 ```